valera-bagancha/nix-r/README.md

-# Homework number 2 is in the lesson 2 branch
+# Homework number 2 and 3 is in the lesson 2 branch